 Welcome to Santiago de Compostela.
-This virtual gateway takes you to the administrative, social and commercial capital of the Autonomous Community of Galicia; declared a World Heritage City by UNESCO thanks to its multicultural nature and as the final destination of a thousand-year-old pilgrim route: the Way of St. James, which, since the 9th century, has transformed this finis terrae into a meeting place of Western faith and thinking.
+This virtual gateway takes you to the capital of the Autonomous Community of Galicia; declared a World Heritage City by UNESCO thanks to its monumental beauty, extraordinary conservation and as the final destination of a thousand-year-old pilgrim route: the Way of St. James, which, since the 9th century, has transformed this finis terrae into a meeting place of Western faith and thinking.

-Tradition is still alive and the continent’s spirituality still looks towards Compostela, as shown by the last Holy Years of 1993 and 1999, which will undoubtedly be the case in the Jubilee years of 2004, 2010 and 2021.
-The city’s visitors will find its treasures exhibited in twelve museums as well as the surprising richness of its contemporary architecture, designed by Eisenman, Hedjuk or Siza, surrounded by Galicia’s largest area of parks and gardens.
+Tradition is still alive and the continent’s spirituality still looks towards Compostela, as shown by the last Holy Years, which will undoubtedly be the case in the Jubilee year of 2021+2022.
+The city’s visitors will find its treasures exhibited in sixteen museums as well as the surprising richness of its contemporary architecture, designed by Eisenman, Hedjuk or Siza, surrounded by Galicia’s largest area of parks and gardens.

 These are also joined, throughout the year, by several million visitors.
 Those who arrive exhausted, motivated by devotion; those who are attracted by the monumental wonders; those who come to participate in language courses or those who choose Compostela as the venue of their professional events: they all end up immersed in the permanent celebration that is the city’s life, especially during the Apostle Festival, declared of International Tourist Interest.
 Santiago takes care of its visitors by means of a network of hotels with more than 15,000 beds –apart from 5,000 seats available in specialised infrastructures designed for meetings and congresses- and a gastronomic range capable of satisfying those with a discerning palate and all kinds of budgets.
 No wonder that for more than a thousand years we have been a land of universal reception, a meeting place born for the daily exercising of hospitality.